mynenikoteshwarrao/BunExpressSetup/templates/README.md

 # {{PROJECT_NAME}}

-A modern TypeScript API built with Bun, Express.js, and MongoDB.
+A modern API built with Bun, Express.js, and MongoDB.

 ## ⚠️ Development Disclaimer

-**This project was generated using Koti CLI (Development Version 1.0.6)**
+**This project was generated using Koti CLI (Development Version 1.0.8)**

 This is an initial development release and may contain errors, bugs, or security vulnerabilities.
 Please:
 - Review all generated code before using in production